RamonRomaSM/Secure-chat-exam/README.md

 I had to code this for the "services and proceses programing" final exam.

-I might improve the client front end in the furure.
+I might improve the client appearance end in the furure.